makersacademy/airport_challenge/README_NEW.md

 # Airport Shmairport #
+As far as I could get over the weekend working on the airport challenge.

 ## What's been done: ##

 User stories
 - [x] tell a plane it can land at an airport
   - [x] create an airport